rhel-labs/learn-katacoda/selinux-containers/step5.md

 Ncat: bind to :::8080: Permission denied.
 QUITTING.
 </pre>

-This is unsuccessful because there is NO allow rule that tells SELinux to allow this network action on port 8080.
+You can see from the above output that netcat was NOT able to connect and listen on port 8090.
+There is no allow rule in place that tells SELinux to allow this operation, and hence it was blocked by SELinux.